 Harmonisation of the regulatory framework for evaluating and approving medicines in the European Union has done much to facilitate and accelerate access to the European market.
 Nonetheless, reimbursement decisions on medicines, and any pharmacoeconomic assessments underpinning those decisions, have always been left to the discretion of individual EU member states.

 This leeway respects the varying demographics, health profiles, budgetary resources and political priorities across the member states.
 But as EU countries step up efforts to control market access and costs through detailed cost-benefit assessments, with growing emphasis on the affordability and budget impact of new medicines, this ‘fourth hurdle’ can lead sharp market-to-market disparities (compare, for example, HTA procedures in France, Germany, Italy and Spain).
 These are then aggravated by layers of regional and local assessments.
 Often the outcome may be significant delays to launches and uptake or, in the worst-case scenario, market withdrawal.

-, as a means to eliminate duplication and streamline some elements of HTA.
-These goals are especially pertinent now that COVID-19 has Europe in its grip. a proposal for a regulation on health technology assessment on 31 January 2018 The pandemic underlines the need for efficient collaboration and knowledge/resource-pooling to ensure that health systems can cope with surges in demand, and that patients have timely access to the necessary vaccines and medicines.
+The pharmaceutical industry has welcomed this process, or at least its original intent.
+The European Commission formally set the initiative in motion by adopting a proposal for a regulation on health technology assessment on 31 January 2018, as a means to eliminate duplication and streamline some elements of HTA.
+These goals are especially pertinent now that COVID-19 has Europe in its grip.
+The pandemic underlines the need for efficient collaboration and knowledge/resource-pooling to ensure that health systems can cope with surges in demand, and that patients have timely access to the necessary vaccines and medicines.

 The new EU HTA regulation